 Lavay Smith and her Red Hot Skillet Lickers — Lavay Smith has an international reputation and has headlined on stages all over the world, including the 2017 SF Jazz Festival.
 She is also a respected jazz historian and interpreter who works to preserve this uniquely American form of music.
 Her music videos often emphasize her tongue-in-cheek voluptuous style, but if you see a full concert performance or hear her interviews you’ll see that she has fun, but she’s also a very serious jazz musician with deep expertise in the cultural roots of her work.
 She’s performing at Sausalito’s Jazz and Blues by the Bay 2017, and has also played at different venues in Sausalito.

-Joe Tate — Joe Tate has been making music in Sausalito for five decades, with bands ranging from The Redlegs (who played on the same bill with top San Francisco bands like The Grateful Dead in the late 1960’s) to more recent outings with long-time bandmates like Maggie Catfish in The Gaters, The Blue Monday Band and The Hippie Voices.
+Joe Tate — Joe Tate is one of our preeminent Sausalito musicians and has been making music in Sausalito for five decades, with bands ranging from The Redlegs (who played on the same bill with top San Francisco bands like The Grateful Dead in the late 1960’s) to more recent outings with long-time bandmates like Maggie Catfish in The Gaters, The Blue Monday Band and The Hippie Voices.
 The video below shows a late 1960’s or early 1970’s performance.
 The Blue Monday Band holds regular jam sessions at the Sausalito Cruising Club, and its members can also be heard regularly at the No Name Bar.

 Chuchito Valdes — Chuchito Valdes carries a heavy weight on his shoulders.
 His grandfather Bebo Valdes and his father Chucho Valdes are two of the most respected jazz pianists of the last century, and played a major role in the definition of modern Cuban jazz.
 Chuchito tours extensively, and about once a year he comes to Sausalito and plays in the intimate setting of Divino.

 Well Known Strangers — Hard-working original folk rock band that integrates strings cleverly with strong vocals and makes me think about what Fleetwood Mac would have sounded like if they had come to Sausalito now, instead of in the 1970’s.
-They’re most often heard in Sausalito at the No Name Bar.
+They’re most often heard in Sausalito at the No Name Bar… where the crowd is a helluva lot more considerate than the crowd in the video below!

 Carrie Welling — Nashville-based country singer-songwriter whose sound has also been compared to Stevie Nicks and has earned recognition from MTV.
 Often performs with Kate Mills and especially Kasey Williams.
 Has performed in Sausalito at Divino.